Restricted and Modified Access to Lambton Public Health

 Sexual Health Clinic

-The Sexual Health Clinic will remain available for urgent needs, including dispensing birth control, sexually transmitted infection treatment (STI), pregnancy options counselling, and emergency contraception.
+The Sexual Health Clinic is open for care, including dispensing birth control, sexually transmitted infection treatment (STI), pregnancy options counselling, and emergency contraception.

 Clients are required to call in advance to discuss their needs with a nurse prior to visiting Lambton Public Health.
 Clients will not be seen on a drop-in basis.